House of Loredan: Influence

 On 23 December 1535, the Loredan family acquired the town of Barban in Istria (today part of Croatia) for 14,760 ducats, and ownership was held by the brothers Leonardo, Lorenzo and Francesco, of the Santo Stefano branch.
 At the time, Barban also included Rakalj, and the two territories were organized as a separate feud owned by the Loredan family, who owned it until the abolition of feudal rights in 1869.

 When the family acquired the towns, they built a palace in Rakalj, where they first settled.
 However, in 1606, the already existing castle in Barban was transformed into the family palace that still holds the Loredan coat of arms to this day.
 Still, the family made the town of Rakalj their summer residence due to its more pleasant climate and coastal location.
 The family managed the feud through their officer who held the title of captain.
+The captain held judicial and political power and, through time, the Loredan lords introduced a complete legal and economic system to govern the vast estate.